 Dan held the insect to his nose.
 It was three inches long, tan in color, and had ten black spots encircling its head.
 “You flatter me with your honor, Virgil Blue.”
 Dan climbed into the furnace with his left foot, cracking twigs and branches.
 “May I have the incense?”

 “Of course, Danny.”
 Virgil Blue tended to the smoldering end of an incense stick while Dan settled into a cross-legged position atop the logs.
 Virgil Blue stood the incense in the wood.

-Dan watched embers alight upon the kindling.
+Dan watched embers light the kindling.
 “I’ll put in a good word for you, sir.”

 “I’ve never been good at saying goodbye.”

 “Goodbye, Virgil Blue.”

 “Goodbye, Danny.
 Say hello to Beatrice for me.”
 Virgil Blue pressed his shoulder into the door.

 The room grew warm.